 Anna has worked at the Rainbow Rehoming Shelter for the past two years while also volunteering with Cats Protection, North West Red Squirrel Group and is an active member with Zero Waste North West.
 She has travelled extensively throughout central and south America volunteering and learning about permaculture, rewilding and conservation, working with a range of organisations including the Organisation of the Conservation of Cetaceans, Uruguay.
 Anna holds a BSc in Podiatric Medicine from Glasgow Caledonian University, she was selected to represent the department at a conference in Helsinki and during her studies she was awarded the Magnus Magnusson award where she travelled to Peru to work at the Amazon Shelter, rehabilitating Howler monkeys, sloths and various other animals including many species of birds.
 She is passionate about conservation, connecting people, particularly the youth to nature and promoting a healthy life for all on the planet.

-Helen is currently Assistant Director (Fundraising) in the Development and Alumni Relations Office at Queen’s University Belfast.
-She leads a team to secure philanthropic income to support University priorities.
+Helen was formally Assistant Director (Fundraising) in the Development and Alumni Relations Office at Queen’s University Belfast where she led a team to secure philanthropic income to support University priorities.
 With a background in marketing and communications, Helen has considerable experience of working in the not for profit sector, and was previously Marketing Manager for Laganside Corporation, responsible for the regeneration of the riverside area of Belfast.

 Stephen Smith is Managing Director of Lighthouse Communications.
 With over 25 years’ media and marketing/PR experience, he leads one of Northern Ireland’s leading communications consultancies, advising directors and boards of blue-chip, SME and third sector clients.
 Stephen has recently completed a Certificate and Diploma in Company Direction with the Institute of Directors.